Long time no blog =D

-The idea of being able make money selling goods and services in just a few clicks away is exhilarating.
-Having a smart phone with access to the Internet and you are literally set to run your own business.
+The idea of being able to make money selling goods and services in just a few clicks away is exhilarating.
+Having a smartphone with access to the Internet and you are literally set to run your own business.
 It’s as easy as 1-2-3.

 Let’s take our latest project as an example.
-We run our online specs venture-Cool Geek entirely on a MacBook and an IPhone.
-Unlike brick and mortal businesses, with this model of click and mortal, we don’t worry about paying a huge amount of capital for rent (to be specific, we pay Shopify a monthly fees of under $50 in comparison to paying $20,000 a month for a 100m2 store in Westfield).
+We run our online specs venture-Cool Geek entirely on a MacBook and an iPhone.
+Unlike brick and mortar businesses, with this model of click and mortal, we don’t worry about paying a huge amount of capital for rent (to be specific, we pay Shopify a monthly fee of under $50 in comparison to paying $20,000 a month for a 100m2 store in Westfield).

 While good business ideas are great, having a good idea simply doesn’t secure success in your start-up journey.
 Execution is the key.
 Everyone can have the same great idea, but the one who actually creatively execute that idea and follow through with it is the winner.

 Looking at the case of Caine- a 9- year-old boy who built his own arcade business at the back of his dad’s used auto parts store, his story about his ingenuity and commitment in his own business has made him the young entrepreneur of the week.
 How many of us thought of making money from owning an arcade?
 Several.
 How many have actually built one and never given up when not a single customer show?
 Caine is the only one that I know of by far, and he’s only 9.